 The team aboard the Nautilus uses red laser dots to estimate the size of objects it sees in the ROV's video feed.
 And this Dumbo proved to be a big one.
 It was estimated to be a whopping meter long--a good five times the size of an average Dumbo.

 When reached for comment about the unusually sized Dumbo octopus, Aquaman wouldn't return my calls.
 Presumably because his conch shell phone is broken.
 That, or he's still upset about that time I called him out for dating a whale.
-For the record though, I really did think he was dating a whale.
-He was spending so much time with her -- how was I supposed to know she was just a riding mount?
-YOU'RE AQUAMAN, WHY WOULDN'T YOU BE RIDING A F***ING SHARK?!
+How was I supposed to know it was just a riding mount?
+You're Aquaman, why aren't you riding a shark?!

 Keep going for the video.